EdgeTX/edgetx-user-manual/bw-radios/radio-settings/hardware.md

     * **Telem Mirror** - The same telemetry data that goes to the external module bay is sent to the serial port.&#x20;
     * **Telemetry In** - Receive telemetry data over the serial port.
     * **SBUS Trainer** - Connect the Instructor and Student radios over the serial port.
+    * **SBUS Trn Inv.** (select radios) - Same as SBUS Trainer, but with inverted signal polarity for hardware that requires it.
+Not available on all radios.
     * **LUA** - Send/receive data to/from Lua script.
     * **GPS** - Receive GPS telemetry data over the serial port.
     * **CLI** - Send commands to the radio via the command line.&#x20;